turbot/steampipe-plugin-mastodon/docs/tables/mastodon_toot_federated.md

 # Table: mastodon_toot_federated

-Mastodon toots on the federated servers
+Represents a toot in a federated server.

 ## Examples